Louisa Aseda: Ghanaian Journalist Dies, Last Social Media Post Evokes Sorrow

 News of Louisa’s demise was made public by a colleague, Nana Yaw Preko, on Friday, January 2, 2026, in a Facebook post.

-Although little is known about the circumstances surrounding her death, Nana Yaw disclosed that the talented journalist succumbed to an illness.
+Although little is known about the circumstances of her death, Nana Yaw disclosed that the talented journalist had succumbed to an illness.

 He reminisced about their time working together at Asona FM and described the late journalist as very affable and passionate about her work.